josezy/firebase-mcp/README.md

 1. Look for the provided URL in the error message
 2. Follow the link to create the required index in Firebase Console
 3. Retry your query after the index is created (may take a few minutes)

+#### Zod Validation Error with `firestore_list_collections`
+If you see a Zod validation error with message "Expected object, received boolean" when using the `firestore_list_collections` tool:

+> ⚠️ **Known Issue**: The `firestore_list_collections` tool may return a Zod validation error in the client logs.
+This is an erroneous validation error in the MCP SDK, as our investigation confirmed no boolean values are present in the response.
+Despite the error message, the query still works correctly and returns the proper collection data.
+This is a log-level error that doesn't affect functionality.

 ### Debugging